harshu-belal/harshu-belal/README.md

 A system designed to improve emergency response and disaster awareness.
 Focuses on structured problem-solving and real-world application development.

-### 📘 DSA in C++
+### 📘 DSA in Pythoon
-Structured repository of data structures and algorithms implemented in C++ for interview preparation.
+Structured repository of data structures and algorithms implemented in Python for interview preparation.

 ---